 “Whether it’s working on a new dialect (I had to swiftly adopt a Haitian accent in 24 hours for a major TV show audition), crafting an elaborate stage fight (I played Laertes in a production of Hamlet at the Oregon Shakespeare Festival and learned an intense sword fighting combo), or preparing for an off-Broadway musical, I gained tools to use in creating meaningful art.”

-After Dietland, Tillman was cast in the TV series Godfather of Harlem, and he’d like to expand his reach to film and ultimately Broadway.
+After Dietland, Tillman was cast in the TV series Godfather of Harlem, and then on Broadway as Bob Moses in The Great Society.

 (Image by Peter Hurley Photography)